 A Beginners Guide to Growing Lettuce

-Lettuce is one of the most common vegetables and is versatile, easy to grow and bountiful in its harvest.
-Growing lettuce in zone 3 is rewarding as it is a great cool weather crop and does well in this climate!
-Lettuce is a vegetable that is on most of our dinner tables on a weekly basis and so satisfying to grow yourself.
+Lettuce is one of the most common vegetables to eat fresh and is versatile, easy to grow and bountiful in its harvest.
+Growing lettuce in zone 3 is rewarding as it is a great cool weather crop and does well in this growing climate!
+Lettuce is a vegetable that is on most of our dinner tables on a weekly basis and that much more nutritious and satisfying when you grew it yourself!

 Lettuce Varieties to Grow in Your Garden